 4. Develop a written budget.
 Take time to write out your budget at the beginning of every month.
 Have a clear written plan and stick to it.

 5. Remember, you are managing God’s money.
 Don’t forget, it all belongs to Him.
 You are simply a steward of what God has entrusted to you.

-- Consider finding a financial counselor or a ministry like crown financial to help you work thru your financial struggles.
+1. Consider finding a financial counselor or a ministry like Crown Financial to help you through your financial struggles.

 RELATED CONTENT: 8 Prayers for Times of Financial Stress